Edited by Sci-Fi Christian and QueenofKlaroline

 "Stop it!
 I mean it!"
 Caroline yanked on Klaus' arm to pull it from Tyler's body, throwing all of her weight and power into the movement.
 "You promised not to ever touch my friends again. "

-Klaus grimaced, his mouth thinning with frustration as he withdrew his hand from his former hybrid servant's chest cavity.
+Klaus grimaced, his mouth thinning with frustration when he withdrew his hand from his former hybrid servant's chest cavity.
 Tyler slid to floor in a bloody heap of limbs.

 "Just lay still.
 Everything is going to be fine," Caroline reassured her Tyler, rushing towards the refrigerator.
 "I am getting some blood for you."